MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Applications

 For the correlation parameters, all samplers exhibit similar performance.
 However, differences are evident for the partial correlation parameters, which \citet{zhang2022accelerating} consider more difficult to sample from.
-Compared to the BPS, the standard HBPS is about equivalent, while the operator splitting approach achieves a 2.8 times speedup.
+While the \HBPS{} performs similarly to the \BPS{} when deploying the same conditional update approach, it achieves a 2.8 times speedup when taking advantage of the opportunity to jointly update the parameters via operator splitting.

-We note that the data subsampling approach popular in the PDMP literature is not applicable here since the phylogenetic model grows in dimension as the number of observations grows, so there is no redundancy in the data.
+We note that the data subsampling approach popular in the \PDMP{} literature is not applicable here since the phylogenetic model grows in dimension as the number of observations grows, so there is no redundancy in the data.